adityas129/blog/content/posts/RandomthingsIvedone.md

 - Slept at various airport multiple times to save money as a student.
 I have the art of sleeping in these situations down to a science.
     - Not as a student but sleeping pods in CDMX has been my most enjoyable airport snooze experience.
 - Not eaten food for 36 hours.
+- Memorized 500 digits of pi in a week to win a bet/contest in high school.
+(I have since forgotten the last 400 but I can't seem to erase the first 100)
+- Broke my phone and got completely lost in Paris while solo-travelling (second day on the continent).
+I did not speak the language and broke it around 6 pm.
+I had also dropped my stuff in my hostel (whose name/location etc. I did not remember before leaving for the day)